 - Lipid disorder screening for adults aged 40 to 75

 - Routine Osteoporosis screening for women aged 65 and older.
-Women who are found to have an increased risk of fracture should begin screening earlier.
+Women have an increased risk of fracture should begin screening earlier.

-In order to reduce the number of elderly Americans not receiving the proper preventive care, local, state, and national plans have been implemented.
-These include things like reducing out-of-pocket costs, promoting annual wellness visits, client reminders for screenings and other tests, distributing videos and brochures to raise awareness about available services, providing transportation to medical facilities for the elderly, and expanding healthcare to take place at the patient’s home, church, or other facility.
+In order to increase the number of elderly receiving the proper preventive care, the government has stepped in.
+Plans have been implemented on a local, state, and national level.
+These include reducing out-of-pocket costs, promoting annual wellness visits, client reminders for screenings and other tests.
+They have also distributed videos and brochures to raise awareness about available services, provided transportation to medical facilities.
+They have also begun to allow screening to take place outside of the traditional facility such as in the patient’s home, church or other facility.

-As the old saying goes, “an ounce of prevention is worth a pound of cure.”
-If you’re interested in helping a loved one maintain their health and their independence, a home health care assistant may be able to provide the support you need.
+If you’re interested in helping a senior loved one maintain health and independence, try a home health care assistant may be able to provide the support you need.
 At David York Agency, our healthcare professionals can help to ensure that your loved one is receiving the proper preventive care.

 For more information about David York Agency’s qualified, compassionate caregivers, contact us at 718.376.7755.
 A free consultation can help you decide what services might be best to provide you and your loved one with the assistance they need.

 If you’d like to hear more from us, please like us on Facebook or follow us on Twitter, Google+, or LinkedIn.